machdyne/zucker/README.md

 If a file named BOOT.BIN is located in the root directory of the SD card it will be loaded into main memory and run automatically at boot time.

+You can upload apps to LIX over the UART using the [xfer](https://github.com/machdyne/xfer) utility.

 ### Apps

 LIX loads apps into memory at 0x40100000.